 It’s important to understand the high and demanding art of really getting where the other person is coming from in the conflicts, transactions, and negotiations we face.

-First, a skilled negotiator has to recognize there are some things every negotiator – not just himself or herself – wants.
-And when you think about it, these required needs aren’t that difficult to understand.
+First, a skilled negotiator has to recognize there are some things every negotiator—not just himself or herself—wants.
+These required needs aren’t that difficult to understand when you think about it.
 In fact, they’re quite obvious.

 - face-saving, and